fauzaanu/fullstack/readme.md

 ## Deployment Ease

-**Laravel** offers managed services like Forge and Vapor for easy deployment. **Django** deployment can be more challenging but is supported by tools like Gunicorn and WSGI. **Ruby on Rails** pioneered easy deployment with Heroku and has many established deployment patterns.
+**Laravel** offers managed services like Forge and Vapor for easy deployment.

+**Django** as a framework does not offer much assitance when it comes to deployment.
+Some popular solutions include cookie-cutter django and the many different dockerrized templates.
+Deploying django to [railway](https://railway.app?referralCode=NC4Tt6) is the most simple and fast aproaches.
+(Dockerization not nessesary)

+**Ruby on Rails** has many established deployment patterns.